ABOUT THE PROGRAM

 Downtown Campus Library:

 - Showcase Exhibits: temporary, flexible and responsive exhibits in Downtown Campus Library's several open spaces (main floor, Atrium, 2nd floor, 4th floor, 6th floor) curated by AiL committee, librarians, and affiliated WVU constituencies or accepted submissions.
+Room 1020 is used for our Faculty/Staff Exhibits Award and other rotating displays.
+Room 122 is used for our Graduate Student Exhibits Award and other rotating art displays by graduate students.

 - Single art placement: temporary, singular art placed throughout spaces on loan by artists, invited by AiL committee, librarians or affiliated constituencies.